 The Chicago Board of Trade (CBOT) wanted to diversify the options market to boost trading.
 In 1973, it established a new organization, the Chicago Board Options Exchange (CBOE).8 Nearly a century after Russel Sage introduced options officially in the US markets, the Chicago Board Options Exchange (CBOE) and the Options Clearing Corporation (OCC) were formed.

 The Options Clearing Corporation (OCC) is the largest equity derivatives clearing organization across the globe, which is monitored by the Commodities Futures Trading Commission (CFTC) and the US Securities and Exchange Commission (SEC).
-The OCC acts as the issuer as well as the guarantor for options and futures contracts.
+The OCC acts as the issuer and the guarantor for options and futures contracts.

 Initially, trading was only available on 16 listed companies.
 However, nearly 911 contracts were traded.9 By the end of April, the average daily volume at CBOE surpassed the over-the-counter options market.

-The Chicago Board Options Exchange played a significant role in the standardization of publicly traded stock options.
+The Chicago Board Options Exchange played a significant role in standardizing publicly traded stock options.
 Before the formation of the CBOE, over-the-counter options trading was highly unstandardized, which led to an inefficient and illiquid options trading market.

-With the CBOE standardizing the stock options, traders were finally able to trade call options, and the Options Clearing Corporation or OCC’s performance guarantee the market maker system’s liquidity.
+With the CBOE standardizing the stock options, traders were finally able to trade call options, and the Options Clearing Corporation or OCC’s performance guaranteed the market maker system’s liquidity.

 This is the structure followed even today.
 In 1982, the OCC recorded an average daily options contract volume of 500,000 contracts per day.
 The OCC saw a record of 30,006,663 option contracts traded in a single day in 2008.19

 Another important event in the same year was developing the Black Scholes or the Black-Scholes-Merton options pricing model.20 The model was created in 1973 by Fischer Black, Robert Merton, and Myron Scholes, and most traders regard this method as the best one for calculating the fair price of options.
-There are five input variables required in the Black-Scholes model: the option’s strike price, the current stock price, the time to expiration, the volatility, and the risk-free rate.
+Five input variables are required in the Black-Scholes model: the option’s strike price, the current stock price, the time to expiration, the volatility, and the risk-free rate.

-In 1997, Scholes and Merton received the Nobel Prize in economics for their contribution to advancements in developing a new derivative pricing model.
+In 1997, Scholes and Merton received the Nobel Prize in economics for their contribution to developing a new derivative pricing model.
 Unfortunately, Fischer Black died two years before they received the award.

 Black-Scholes assumes that the prices of futures contracts or stock options have a lognormal distribution, are highly volatile, and follow the random walk theory.
 The model uses these assumptions and other critical variables to obtain the price of a European-style call option.

-It’s interesting to note here that Black Scholes wasn’t the first options pricing model.
-The first option valuation model was designed by Vinzenz Bronzin in 1908.
+Interestingly, Black Scholes wasn’t the first options pricing model.
+Vinzenz Bronzin designed the first option valuation model in 1908.
 Bronzin was a professor of “Political and Commercial Arithmetic” at the Accademia di Commercio e Nautica, Italy, in 1900.
 In his 1908 German publication, Theorie der Prämiengeschäfte, Bronzin discussed a particular type of options contract, which was popular then.6

 He also talked about every aspect of modern options pricing back then in his book.
 He derived option prices for an illustrative set of distributions, including the Normal.
 Bronzin’s work, which was way before the Black Scholes model, is nearly a forgotten research for the option pricing theory.